frolovilya/stm32-boot-explained/README.md

         = 0x20020000
 ```

 Stack is a LIFO structure that starts at `_estack` and grows downwards.
-Min stack size is defined in the linker file as `_Min_Stack_Size`.
-Stack memory is freed automatically.
+The minimum stack size is defined in the linker file as `_Min_Stack_Size`.
+Stack memory is  automatically freed.

 ```c
 ----- 0x20020000 ----- <-- _estack